 “Ruth” was a lovely woman in her sixties, with a porcelain complexion and perfectly coiffed hair.
 Her husband “Ted” was a constant companion at her bedside, leaving only after visiting hours were over to get a few hours of sleep.
 He returned every morning with a fresh-cut rose from Ruth’s garden.

-The second day after her surgery, I chatted with her in her room while I dispensed her evening medications.
+The second day after her surgery, I chatted with her as I dispensed her evening medications.
 Her surgeon had left orders to remove the surgical drains from her chest and change her dressings.
 I asked her if she wanted to go ahead and do it now or wait for Ted to go home.

 Ruth didn’t answer at first.
 She looked over at her husband of fifty years and I knew what she was thinking.
 She was worried what his reaction would be at seeing her for the first time.